spatie/docs.spatie.be-old/resources/views/image/v1/usage/saving-images.md

     ->save('sepia-example.jpg');
 ```

-## Save image as a different format
+## Saving in a different image format

 To save you image as a different image format call the `format` method and pass in the desired format.
 Currently the following formats are supported: `FORMAT_JPG`, `FORMAT_PJPG`, `FORMAT_PNG` and `FORMAT_GIF`.